Last updated: 19 hours ago

-The "iPhone 12" is rumored to have two distinct models with a 5.4-inch and 6.1-inch OLED screen.
+The "iPhone 12" is rumored to come in four sizes in pro and non-pro variants.
+Each device will have an OLED display including the new 5.4-inch model.
 A new A14 chipset and 5G modem will make every interaction on the iPhone faster and smoother than before.
 Apple will announce its new lineup in the fall of 2020.

 ● A14 Processor

 ● 6.1-inch Max model and 5.4-inch budget model

 Apple is expected to launch the "iPhone 12" in four distinct models at an October 2020 event.
 The new iPhones will differentiate themselves with screen size, camera technology, and materials used.